-- He is much more reflective... it's as if he pauses now and decides whether to jump in. - He is interested in how others see his work; he has sought out feedback on his teaching and his research. - He seems to have worked hard to change; he is more sensitive to how he can be effective in this environment. - He understands his instincts are not solid. - He thinks about where to apply his energy. - He is even more conscious of what he is dealing with and thinking about. - He used to shoot a rabbit with a cannon; now he understands the benefits of restraint.
+- He is much more reflective... it's as if he pauses now and decides whether to jump in. - He is interested in how others see his work; he has sought out feedback on his teaching and his research.

-Although he did not pursue the coaching resources suggested to him, Professor Edelman, during his meeting with the FRB, spoke to advice he had received from a number of colleagues, and most of his NOM colleagues indicated he had sought them out for input on teaching or research or for a second opinion.
+- He seems to have worked hard to change; he is more sensitive to how he can be effective in this environment. - He understands his instincts are not solid. - He thinks about where to apply his energy. - He is even more conscious of what he is dealing with and thinking about. - He used to shoot a rabbit with a cannon; now he understands the benefits of restraint.

-Finally, unit colleagues in particular spoke to what they saw as Professor Edelman's fundamental character, using phrases such as:
+Although he did not pursue the coaching resources suggested to him (because, in his words, it would "take too much time to get to know me and the School"), Professor Edelman, during his meeting with the FRB, spoke to advice he had received from a number of colleagues, and most of his NOM colleagues indicated he had sought them out for input on teaching or research or for a second opinion.

-- He focuses on making the world a better place. - He has a sense of duty and obligation. - He is above the bar in terms of honesty and integrity.
+Finally, unit colleagues in particular spoke to what they saw as Professor Edelman's fundamental character and the importance and merits of his work, using phrases such as:

-- He is always trying to help those who are weaker/victims/disadvantaged. - He is unbelievably moral and caring. - He is the most ethical person I know on the faculty. - He persists in fighting people because it's the right thing to do.
+- He focuses on making the world a better place. - He has a sense of duty and obligation. - He is above the bar in terms of honesty and integrity. - He is always trying to help those who are weaker/victims/disadvantaged. - He is unbelievably moral and caring. - He is the most ethical person I know on the faculty. - He persists in fighting people because it's the right thing to do.

 The feedback from non-NOM colleagues, and from staff, also included positive comments.
-In terms of his interactions with others, many here, too, commented that Professor Edelman always seemed to try hard to be helpful-from purchasing food for meetings or organizing lunches, to solving IT issues or developing IT tools, to upgrading airline tickets.
+In terms of his interactions with others, many here, too, commented that Professor Edelman seemed to try hard to be helpful-from purchasing food for meetings or organizing lunches, to solving IT issues or developing IT tools, to upgrading airline tickets.
 Some, who had not met Professor Edelman before 2015 but had heard about the Chinese restaurant issue, expressed their pleasant surprise about his contributions to teaching groups, initiatives, and other activities, making comments such as: